Bayes’ Theorem

 We want to know:

-What is the probability of A, given that B occurred?
+What is the probability of H, given that E occurred?

 This is written as: